dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Leadership is getting someone to do what they don't want to do, to achieve what they want to achieve.
+  I have decided to stick with love.
+Hate is too great a burden to bear.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1428 days)
+## 🌟 Experiences (1429 days)

 ### 🧮 Programming languages